What Counts as a Breach of Trust

 To remedy a breach of trust that has occurred or may occur, the court may: 1.
 Compel the trustee to perform the trustee's duties.
 2. Enjoin the trustee from committing a breach of trust.
 3. Compel the trustee to redress a breach of trust by paying money, restoring property or other means.

-A.R.S. § 14-11001(B)(1)-(3)Additional remedies include appointing a special fiduciary, suspending or removing the trustee, reducing or denying the trustee's compensation, voiding unauthorized acts, imposing liens or constructive trusts on property, and tracing wrongfully disposed trust property to recover it or its proceeds.
+A.R.S. § 14-11001(B)(1)-(3)Additional remedies include appointing a special fiduciary, suspending or removing the trustee, reducing or denying the trustee's pay, voiding unauthorized acts, imposing liens or constructive trusts on property, and tracing wrongfully disposed trust property to recover it or its proceeds.
 The court can also order any other relief it considers appropriate.